Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Some behaviors of moving boundaries and quasi-ergodicity

-\end{proof} Before showing the existence of quasi-limiting and quasi-ergodic distribution, let us state the following proposition providing a uniform-in-time convergence of the time-inhomogeneous conditioned semi-group towards the time-homogeneous limit semi-group . \begin{proposition} Assume Assumptions \ref{indis} and \ref{3}.
-Then for any $x \in E_0$,
+\end{proof} Before showing the existence of a quasi-limiting and a quasi-ergodic distribution, let us state the following proposition providing a uniform-in-time convergence of the time-inhomogeneous conditioned semi-group towards the time-homogeneous limit semi-group. \begin{proposition} Assume $(H_{hom})$, $(H_\infty)$ and $(H'_\infty)$, and let $s_0$ and $x_0$ as defined in $(H'_\infty)$.
+Then,